goharShoukat/Met-Ocean-Assessment/README.md

 An ERA5 instance is a collection of dimensions, groups, variables and atttributes that together define the data contained within a netcdf4 file downloaded from the copernicus website between the range 1979 - 2019.

 - ERA5()

 	__init__(self, directory)
 		This is the initialization function.
 To declare an instance of the class ERA5, call the class from the library ERA5 and pass on the directory containing the datafiles.
 Please note that this function might need to be adjusted for Windows based handling.
 If any datafile is missing from the output, please notify the developers.

 	This function only takes in one string input and has no output.

 	- def load_variable(self, variable_list):

 	This function is used to extract 3D arrays from the raw netcdf files.
 It reads in the entire input file but only extracts - as 3D arrays, information about variables which the user asks for.

-	The input for this function is a numpy array: numpy.ndarray, created from the user input.
+	The input for this function is:

+		numpy array: numpy.ndarray, created from the user input.

 		The input is casted astype numpy.ndarray from a list.
 It is then passed on as an argument to this function.

-	The output of this function is a data structure of type - dict.
+	The output of this function is:

+		a data structure of type - dict.
 This dict contains the following data.
-Also mentioned here is the individual data type of each element within the dictionary: time : Masked array of strings : contains the array of the time latitude : numpy.ndarray of float : array of latitude longitude : numpy.ndarray of float : array of longitude variable : numpy.ndarray of float : array of the extracted data lenght :numpy.ndarray of  int : length of each file. needed to split the data in another function Units : pandas.DataFrame : dataframe of the units of the variables chosen by the user.
+Also mentioned here is the individual data type of each element within the dictionary:

+        time : Masked array of strings : contains the array of the time

+		latitude : numpy.ndarray of float : array of latitude

+		longitude : numpy.ndarray of float : array of longitude

+		variable : numpy.ndarray of float : array of the extracted data

+		lenght :numpy.ndarray of  int : length of each file. needed to split the data in another function

+		Units : pandas.DataFrame : dataframe of the units of the variables chosen by the user.
 Can be referenced by the variable itself.

 	Note: This function scans the entire datafile for the given variable and extracts information contained within it for all available coordinates.
 Further filtering is done by the next function.